 Job Growth Projections for Public Health Professions in Idaho that Require a Master’s Degree

-As Idaho unfurls the first year initiatives linked to the five-year Get Healthy Idaho program, the state will see a greater need for public health specialists in community program management, policy planning and evaluation, and health communication.
+As Idaho continues its Get Healthy Idaho program there’s an increasing need for public health specialists in community program management, policy planning and evaluation, and health communication.
 Idaho is also currently experiencing a shortage of mental health experts, with a great need for individuals prepared to address suicide, interpersonal conflicts, and drug addiction.

-The US Department of Labor and the Idaho Department of Labor (IPL) provide job growth projections for public health professions that generally require a master’s degree for the ten-year period leading up to 2022:
+The US Department of Labor provides decadal job growth projections for public health professions that generally require a master’s degree, shown here for the ten-year period leading up to 2032:

 Salaries for Public Health Professions in Idaho That Require a Master’s Degree

-Data from the US Bureau of Labor Statistics and Idaho Occupational Wages shows salary ranges for public health professions in the state as reported in 2014.
-The following salary ranges show the 10th and 90th percentile salaries for select public health professions typically associated with a master’s level education.
+Data from the US Bureau of Labor Statistics shows salary ranges for public health professions in the state as reported in 2023.
+The following salary ranges show the median to 90th percentile salaries for select public health professions typically associated with a master’s level education.

 Career Opportunities for Idaho Master’s Prepared Public Health Professionals